Treatments for Sagging Skin

 Facial sagging is inevitable but there are many treatments available at Palm Clinic to reduce the effects of gravity.
 Individual results may vary.

-Treatments range from volumising with dermal fillers, laser skin tightening, liposuction to chin and jowls, Nefertiti lift with Botox, or Fraxel Dual laser.
+Treatments range from volumising with dermal fillers, laser skin tightening, Nefertiti lift with Botulinum toxin, or Fraxel Dual laser.
 All these options are available at Palm Clinic and the best treatments for you (including surgery) to produce the most natural result will be discussed.
 Decisions will often reflect budget and your tolerance for down time.

 Our preference at Palm Clinic is for the most natural results which are often produced by volumising with dermal fillers.